yiyokuo/yiyokuo/README.md

 The files are the related files
-  1. Traditional Simulated Annealing
+  1. Simulated Annealing with original initial solution generation
-  2. Heatable Simulated Annealing
+  2. Simulated Annealing with improved initial solution generation generation
-  3. Codes in LINGO
+  3. Codes in LINGO for small problems